Psp2705/MicroBlog/README.md

 # 🧪 Flask Mega-Tutorial Practice Project

-This repository contains code and notes from following [Miguel Grinberg’s Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
 It is a complete, hands-on learning journey to build a real-world microblog web application using Flask.

 ---